Erioldoesdesign/Design_HOSS_PhD/Hackathon observation/hackathon-observation- consent-form.md

 ### Project Title
-**The innovation ecosystem within Humanitarian and Human rights organisations:** Understanding the connections between, innovation, technology, design and openness from the perspective of worker in organisations.
+**"The innovation ecosystem within Humanitarian and Human rights organisations:**
+_Understanding the connections between, innovation, technology, design and openness from the perspective of worker in organisations.”_

 ### Principal Investigator: